Qudit low-density parity-check codes

 \subsection{Numerical code search}

 We now detail our numerical search for novel qudit bivariate bicycle codes and present several novel codes in \cref{tab:new-qudit-bb-codes}.
 For the standard (non-coprime) qudit bivariate bicycle codes, we run a thorough numerical search for codes by choosing random values for the various input parameters: $\ell$, $m$, $A$ (both the coefficients $\alpha_i$ and the monomials $A_i$), and $B$ (both the coefficients $\beta_i$ and the monomials $B_i$).
 We choose the block coefficients $(\gamma_1, \gamma_2, \delta_1, \delta_2)$ as $(1,1,1,-1)$.
 Then, we construct the associated $X$- and $Z$-type parity-check matrices and numerically calculate the number of logical qudits and the distance, keeping only those codes that have a high rate and good distance ($d \geq 4$).
-To compute the distance, we use an algorithm based on mixed-integer programming.
+To compute the distance, we use an algorithm based on mixed-integer programming where the code is available on Github in Ref.~\cite{haug2025qudit}.
 Here, we find the logical operator with lowest weight, where the weight corresponds to the code distance.
 We present some candidate qudit bivariate bicycle codes of various weights in~\cref{tab:new-qudit-bb-codes}.